DouglasUrner/GDP1/units/2/interactive-card/d-evaluate.md

    You should come up with at least 6 areas for your reviewers to look at.

+1. Make a copy of your template for each reviewer.

-1. Share your the document with at least two reviewers - one of whom must be from a different row (you want "fresh eyes" looking at your project).
+1. Share the document with each of your reviewers - one of whom must be from a different row (you want "fresh eyes" looking at your project).

+1. In your master copy of the template add the names of all of your reviewers along with links to the files that you shared with them.

 ### As Reviewer